-Price is quoted in US$, per person based on two people sharing a twin room.
-Single travellers will be matched up, when possible, with others of the same gender for shared accommodation.
-Single travellers wishing to guarantee a private room, please enquire for pricing.
+Price is quoted in US$, per person based on two people sharing a twin room or single travellers in shared accommodation with others of the same gender.
+Single travellers wishing to guarantee a private room, please ask for pricing.
 CA$ prices are also available, please inquire.

 Shortly after arrival in Kulusuk you will either go by boat or by helicopter to Tasiilaq – the main town on the East coast of Greenland with about 2,000 inhabitants.
 Either way, it will be a beautiful experience flying above or sailing in between spectacular icebergs to the neighbouring island.
 You will be taken to your guesthouse where you will be staying the next 4 nights and later there in the day there will be an information meeting and dinner with the other participants.
 If the weather allows it, the chef will prepare a lovely barbeque on the terrace.